-Here’s a quick guide to PH holidays and long weekends that can help you plan your vacations wisely.
+Start planning your vacations for next year by keeping tab of Philippines holidays in 2022.
+Here’s a quick guide to the Philippine holidays and long weekends that can help you plan your vacations wisely.

 Table of Contents

-- List of Official Holidays in the Philippines 2021
+- List of Official Holidays in the Philippines 2022

-- Long Weekends in 2021
+- Long Weekends in 2022

-- When to Schedule Your Vacation Leaves for 2021
+- When to Schedule Your Vacation Leaves for 2022

 - Vacation Planning Ideas for Long Weekends